Sibilant: Whistled sibilants

-Besides Shona, whistled sibilants have been reported as phonemes in Kalanga, Tsonga, Changana, Tshwa—all of which are Southern African languages—and Tabasaran.
+Besides Shona, whistled sibilants have been reported as phonemes in Kalanga, Tsonga, Changana, Tswa—all of which are Southern African languages—and Tabasaran.
 The articulation of whistled sibilants may differ between languages.
 In Shona, the lips are compressed throughout, and the sibilant may be followed by normal labialization upon release.
 (That is, there is a contrast among s, sw, ȿ, ȿw.)
 In Tsonga, the whistling effect is weak; the lips are narrowed but also the tongue is retroflex.
 Tswa may be similar.
-In Changana, the lips are rounded (protruded), but so in /s/ in the sequence /usu/, so there is evidently some distinct phonetic phenomenon occurring here that has yet to be formally identified and described.
+In Changana, the lips are rounded (protruded), but so is /s/ in the sequence /usu/, so there is evidently some distinct phonetic phenomenon occurring here that has yet to be formally identified and described.

 Linguistic contrasts among sibilants

 Not including differences in manner of articulation or secondary articulation, some languages have as many as four different types of sibilants.
 For example, Northern Qiang and Southern Qiang have a four-way distinction among sibilant affricates /ts/ /tʂ/ /tʃ/ /tɕ/, with one for each of the four tongue shapes.
 Toda also has a four-way sibilant distinction, with one alveolar, one palato-alveolar, and two retroflex (apical postalveolar and subapical palatal).